Events

 My Privilege, My Responsibility: A Higher Calling To Do Better in an Era of Truth, Reconciliation & Redress with Sheila North

 Watch the recording of our conversation with Sheila North, the creator of the hashtag #MMIW, a movement that advocates for the end of violence against First Nations/Indigenous women and girls.
-This session of the Indigenous Speaker Series was held in commemoration of February 14, a the national day of action to bring justice to murdered and missing Indigenous women.
+This session of the Indigenous Speaker Series was held in commemoration of February 14, the national day of action to bring justice to murdered and missing Indigenous women.

 WATCH THE RECORDING